Darko-Martinovic/UniversalRAGAssistant/README.md

 **Project Name**: `UniversalRAGAssistant`

-This application demonstrates how to build a powerful Retrieval-Augmented Generation (RAG) system using Azure OpenAI and Azure Cognitive Search. **Currently configured as a Belgian Food Pricing Assistant, but can be instantly transformed into ANY domain expert by replacing the data files.**
+This application demonstrates how to build a powerful Retrieval-Augmented Generation (RAG) system using Azure OpenAI and Azure Cognitive Search. **Currently configured as a Belgian Real Estate Assistant, but can be instantly transformed into ANY domain expert by replacing the data files.**

 ## 🌟 **Key Concept: Universal Customization**

-**This is NOT just a food pricing app** - it's a **universal AI assistant platform**.
-The current Belgian food pricing theme is just one example.
+**This is NOT just a real estate app** - it's a **universal AI assistant platform**.
+The current Belgian real estate theme is just one example.
 You can transform it into:

-- 🏠 **Real Estate Assistant** - Property prices, rental markets
+- 🛒 **Food Pricing Assistant** - Grocery stores, markets, product comparison
 - 💻 **Technology Pricing Guide** - Electronics, gadgets, tech products
+- 🎵 **Entertainment Guide** - Concerts, streaming, movies, festivals
 - 🚗 **Automotive Advisor** - Car prices, dealer comparisons
 - 🏨 **Travel Consultant** - Hotels, restaurants, tourist attractions
 - 🎓 **Education Guide** - Course fees, university information